glynternet/pitchme/PITCHME.md

 - A BASH script (😱) was used to go over each go-based repository and :
 	- check out the develop branch;
 	- execute the gometalinter over the codebase.
-- A single file was output for each script run, containing results for all repositories.

 ---